Edit Blog Post

 In reaction to the October War the United States initiated Operation Nimbus Moon.
 The helicopter

 carrier USS Iwo Jima (LPH-2) was sent to the Canal, carrying twelve RH-53D minesweeping helicopters of HM-12.
 These partly cleared the Suez Canal between May and December 1974.
 She was relieved by the LST USS Barnstable County (LST1197).
 The British Royal Navy initiated ( Operation Rheostat) and Task Group 65.2 provided the RN Minehunters, HMS Maxton, HMS Bossington & HMS Wilton and HMS Abdiel a Practice Minelayer / MCMV Support Ship which spent two periods of 6 months in 1974 and in 1975 based at Ismailia.
-When the Canal Clearance Operations were completed, the Suez Canal and its lakes were considered 99% clear of mines.
+When the Canal Clearance Operations were completed, the Suez Canal and its lakes were considered 99%!c(MISSING)lear of mines.
 The Canal was then reopened by President Sadat aboard an Egyptian destroyer which led the first convoy Northbound to Port Said in 1975.

 The UNEF mandate expired in 1979.
 Despite the efforts of the United States, Israel, Egypt, and others to obtain an extension of the UN role in observing the peace between Israel and Egypt, as called for under the Egypt-Israel Peace Treaty of 1979, the mandate could not be extended because of the veto by the USSR in the security council, at the request of Syria.
 Accordingly, negotiations for a new observer force